 The Main Goal of Foster Care Is Reunification with Parents

 In most situations, the reason that children enter the system is that their current home is unfit for them.
 Though that may be, situations change, and the child has a social worker, but so does a parent (or parents), who is likely taking steps to be able to have those children back in their care.
-Though we all know people who have adopted while they are fostering, we also know that some people have had children leave their home to return back to their family.
+Though we all know people who have adopted while they are fostering, we also know that some people have had children leave their homes to return to their families.
 This is typically the goal and hope for these families.
 Though this isn’t always the case, more often than not, it is.

-Aly, who is not only a foster parent, but let me know that the current term that they use is “resource parent,” agrees.
+Aly, who is not only a foster parent but let me know that the current term that they use is “resource parent,” agrees.
 “Our home is a safe place for our placements.
 The main goal is reunification with the parents.”

 Some foster parents have explained that it was extremely difficult for them when children left to return to their parents, and you need to be realistic about this when considering if this is right for you.